WHG2K/Text-Autocompleter/README.md

 ## Detailed Implementation

-Please refer to the `report.md` file for detailed implementation.
+Please refer to `report.md` for detailed implementation.